Foreign Professionals

 If you skip this and try to drive the meeting to the agenda in the first thirty seconds, it reads as cold or even rude.
 Even if nobody tells you.
 Especially if nobody tells you.

 Small talk in an American office isn’t wasted time.
 It’s the trust warm-up.
 You don’t have to be good at it.
 You just have to participate.
-A few strategies:

-A fourth, bonus thing: the apology gradient
+A bonus thing: the apology gradient

 If you are from a culture where apologies are reserved for real offenses, American-office “sorry” will feel like excessive self-deprecation.
 It is not.
 It’s a social lubricant with almost no literal content.